tc39/proposal-intl-relative-time/README.md

 3. Taking a date object also means we should allow for different calendar calculations, which implies *Date* should support it.
 See [#6](https://github.com/tc39/proposal-intl-relative-time/issues/6) and [#13](https://github.com/tc39/proposal-intl-relative-time/issues/13).
 4. Taking a date object suggests we should be able to implement a *bestFit* algorithm, which has its own API challenges with respect to standardizing an approach that works for all cases.
 See [#7](https://github.com/tc39/proposal-intl-relative-time/issues/7), [#14](https://github.com/tc39/proposal-intl-relative-time/issues/14), and [#15](https://github.com/tc39/proposal-intl-relative-time/issues/15).
 We'd probably need to provide a flag for users to fill, with no default setting, to choose between options for calendar calculation.

+#### Take number as input rather than exposing the underlying database

+An idea has been floated, in the context of "the extensible web", of just exposing the engine's copy of the CLDR database rather than a higher-level interface would be better.
+In the case of this specification, there is already a JS object model ready to go--the locale database is represented internallyin the spec as a JavaScript object.

+However, we opted not to go that route for a couple reasons:
+- As described above, the API is already fairly low-level, taking numbers rather than dates.
+- Although there are clearly use cases for different policies about rounding dates into units, we haven't come across a use case for seeing the underlying data
+- This new API is analogous to previous APIs, which should be useful for people learning the system.
+- CLDR changes schema over time; if the data model improves, implementations can transparently upgrade users to better results with the same API.
+However, if we freeze things to the current logic, the old data model would need to be emulated.

 #### Difference between this and UnitFormat

 The fundamental difference between RelativeTimeFormat and UnitFormat is that RelativeTimeFormat displays a relative unit (e.g., `5 days ago` or `in 5 days`) while the UnitFormat displays an absolut unit (e.g., `-5 meters` or `5 meters`).
 Note that RelativeTimeFormat uses different internationalized messages based on the value sign direction, while UnitFormat uses the same internationalized message for all values.